-Name :

-1. Dial 911 and/or designated ambulance company.

-2. State who you are: "I am a a nurse/teacher/para-professional in the school.

-3. State where you are:

-School name:

-Address:

-City:

-4. State what is wrong with the child.

-5. Give specific directions (e.g., which school entrance should be used, location of child)
+Name: : 1.
+Dial 911 and/or designated ambulance company.
+2. State who you are: "I am a a nurse/teacher/para-professional in the school."
+3. State where you are: School name: Address: City: 4.
+State what is wrong with the child.
+5. Give specific directions (e.g., which school entrance should be used, loc ation of child).
 6. Don't hang up.
-Ask for the information to be repeated and provide any other necessary information.
-Hang up when all information has been received and is correct.
+Ask for the information to be repeated and provide any onecessary information.
+Hang up when all information has been received correct.
+7. Notify: a.
+School principal or school official in charge of the building at that timb.
+School back-up personnel e State: "Emergency plan for is in effect."
+"The student is located ."

-7. Notify:

-a.
-School principal or school official in charge of the building at that time

-b.
-School back-up personnel

-State:

-"Emergency plan for is ir effect."

-"The student is located"

-8. The school official will: a.
-Meet the EMTs. b.
-Direct EMTs to the emergency area. c.
-Call parents and other necessary individuals (including primar provider). y care
+- 8. The school official will:

+- a.
+Meet the EMTs.

+- b.
+Direct EMTs to the emergency area.

+- c.
+Call parents and other necessary individuals (including primary care provider).

-9. An adult should be designated to accompany the child in the ambulance.
+- 9. An adult should be designated to accompany the child in the ambulance.

 Hospital that the child should be transported to: [Used with permission of Project School Care, Children's Hospital, Boston, MA]